volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 ## Setting Up jtcop

-To get started with jtcop, simply add the plugin to your build configuration file.
+To get started with `jtcop`, simply add the plugin to your build configuration file.
 If you're using Maven, here's how you can do it:

 ```xml